SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Introduction

 Ammonium will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
 After each timestep, each particle's file will be appended with the current particle's state, which consists of its vector components and magnitude.
-The files are formatted in `.xyz` and `.csv` format, allowing data processing and plotting either via UNIX commands or dedicated software.
+The files are formatted in `.xyz` and `.csv`, allowing easy data processing.

 The simulation's initial state is read from a `.nh4` file.
 It is a format similar to `xyz`, but with extra bond information.